Shreeyak/dashboard-backtesting-trade/README.md

 Should you later need the extended capabilities and extensibility provided by SvelteKit, the template has been structured similarly to SvelteKit so that it is easy to migrate.

-**Why `global.d.ts` instead of `compilerOptions.types` inside `jsconfig.json` or `tsconfig.json`?**

-Setting `compilerOptions.types` shuts out all other types not explicitly listed in the configuration.
-Using triple-slash references keeps the default TypeScript setting of accepting type information from the entire workspace, while also adding `svelte` and `vite/client` type information.

 **Why include `.vscode/extensions.json`?**

 Other templates indirectly recommend extensions via the README, but this file allows VS Code to prompt the user to install the recommended extension upon opening the project.

-**Why enable `checkJs` in the JS template?**

-It is likely that most cases of changing variable types in runtime are likely to be accidental, rather than deliberate.
-This provides advanced typechecking out of the box.
-Should you like to take advantage of the dynamically-typed nature of JavaScript, it is trivial to change the configuration.

 **Why is HMR not preserving my local component state?**